itsajskid/vsoutjection/README.md

 <h3>VERSION 1.2.1</h3>

-- Field level objects can now be pushed annotated.
+- Field level objects can now be annotated.
 - Annotate any method.
 The method must return a non-void type.
 - onAction attribute allows you control which objects get pushed to the ValueStack based on the action that is executed.
 - Javadoc inaccuracy has been resolved.